Eryk-J/surfshark-wg/README.md

 HOW TO GET STARTED:
 YOU ONLY HAVE TO DO THIS ONCE

-1. Run:
+1. Run `./surfshark-wg.sh setup`

-./surfshark-wg.sh setup

-It handles:
-- Generation of directories & key storage
-- Validation and adoption of Private Keys
-- Fetching the current Surfshark server list
-- Clean up

-2. Place your Surfshark WireGuard config file (containing your Private Key) into:
+3. Place your Surfshark WireGuard config file (containing your Private Key) into:
 `~/.config/surfshark-wg/PlaceConfHere/`

 Alternatively, you can input the Private Key manually (copy+paste) during